onchipuis/Tests_A-Connect/Tensorflow/README.md

 Firstly run config.sh if you are using any Linux distribution.
 If you are not a Linux user, please run get_dir.py.

-1. test_mnist.py: Script to train any neural network using the standard MNIST dataset.
+1. [Test a neural network with MNIST 28X28](test_mnist.py): Script to train any neural network using the standard MNIST dataset.
 Also with this script you can use a custom training loop.
-2. handwirtten.py: Provides a way to train a simple neural network using the standard MNIST dataset.
-3. Train_Networks.py: Script to train 4 different neural networks.
+2. [Train in serial/parallel 4 NN](Train_Networks.py): Script to train 4 different neural networks.
 Without regularizations, with dropout after the first FC layer, with dropconnect on the first FC layer and finally, with A-Connect.
-This scripts needs > 8GB RAM installed to run properly.
+This script needs > 8GB RAM installed to run properly.
 Also could run in parallel using python Pool function.
-4. MNIST_MCSim.py: This script performs a Monte Carlo simulation of the neural networks trained and saved in the layer Models.
+3. [Monte Carlo simulation](MNIST_MCSim.py): This script performs a Monte Carlo simulation of the neural networks trained and saved in the layer Models.